-- The security must be lodged and active in Austraclear, which is the central securities depository for fixed income securities in Australia. - Securities accepted as collateral must generally meet a minimum credit rating.
-This requirement does not apply to Commonwealth Government securities, semi-government securities and securities with an Australian Government guarantee, which do not need a minimum rating. - Asset-backed securities must be tradeable in the secondary market and must be based on a true sale of assets into a bankruptcy remote special purpose vehicle. - Securities sold to the Bank under a repo must not enter the closed period to maturity (the ex-interest period before maturity) during the term of the repo.
+- The security must be denominated in Australian dollars. - The security must be lodged and active in Austraclear, which is the central securities depository for debt securities in Australia. - Securities accepted as collateral must generally meet a minimum credit rating.56 - Asset-backed securities must be tradeable in the secondary market and must be based on a true sale of assets into a bankruptcy remote special purpose vehicle. - Securities sold to the Bank under a repo must not enter the 'closed period to maturity' during the term of the repo.

-In addition, the Bank will not accept what it deems to be highly structured securities, such as collateralised debt obligations backed by other asset-backed securities.
+The Bank also does not accept what it deems to be highly structured securities, such as collateralised debt obligations backed by other asset-backed securities.

-If the above conditions are met, securities issued by the Australian Government or by the central borrowing authorities of the states and territories are automatically eligible collateral.
+If the above conditions are met, Australian Government and semi-government securities are automatically eligible collateral.
 All other securities are subject to an approval process.
-The Bank will not accept such securities as collateral until the approval process is complete and the securities appear on the Bank's list of eligible collateral.35
+The Bank will not accept such securities as collateral until the approval process is complete and the securities appear on the Bank's list of eligible collateral.57